dracula/musicbee/INSTALL.md

 #### Install manually

-Download using the [GitHub .zip download](https://github.com/mly32/Dracula-MusicBee/archive/master.zip) option and unzip them.
+Download using the [GitHub .zip download](https://github.com/mly32/Dracula-MusicBee/archive/master.zip) option and unzip the files.

 #### Activating theme

-1. Install the theme and extract the zip.
+1. Install the theme and locate `Dracula.xmlc` in `musicbee/Dracula-Source/`.
-2. Open Musicbee
+2. Open Musicbee.
 3. Click the hamburger icon on the top left of the title bar.
-4. Click `Select Skin > Add Skin`
+4. Click `Select Skin > Add Skin`.
-5. Locate `Dracula.xmlc` in the extracted folder and confirm
+5. Add `Dracula.xmlc` from its location and confirm.

 <!--
 #### Change MusicBee icons